Dad's Army: Opening and closing credits

+Adaptations and other appearances

 1971 film

 In common with many British sitcoms of that era, Dad's Army was spun-off as a feature film which was released in 1971.
 Backers Columbia Pictures imposed arbitrary changes, such as recasting Liz Fraser as Mavis Pike and filming locations in Chalfont St Giles, Buckinghamshire, rather than Thetford in Norfolk, which made the cast unhappy.
 The director, Norman Cohen, whose idea it was to make the film, was nearly sacked by the studio.

 Jimmy Perry and David Croft wrote the original screenplay.
 This was expanded by Cohen to try to make it more cinematic; Columbia executives made more changes to plot and pacing.
 As finally realised, two-thirds of the film consists of the creation of the platoon; this was the contribution of Perry and Croft, and differs in a number of ways from the formation of the platoon as seen in the first series of the television version.
 The final third shows the platoon in action, rescuing hostages from the church hall where they had been held captive by the crewmen of a downed German aircraft.

 Neither the cast nor Perry and Croft were happy with the result.
 Perry argued for changes to try to reproduce the style of the television series, but with mixed results.

 Filming took place from 10 August to 25 September 1970 at Shepperton Studios and on location.
 After shooting the film, the cast returned to working on the fourth television series.

 The film's UK première was on 12 March 1971 at the Columbia Theatre, London.
 Critical reviews were mixed, but it performed well at the UK box-office.
 Discussions were held about a possible sequel, to be called Dad's Army and the Secret U-Boat Base, but the project never came to fruition.